Noblesse Oblige (Justified): Plot

-Ava (Joelle Carter) and Boyd (Walton Goggins) spend the night drinking bourbon on the bar.
+Ava (Joelle Carter) and Boyd (Walton Goggins) spend the night drinking bourbon at the bar.
 Ava later meets Raylan (Timothy Olyphant), Rachel (Erica Tazel) and Vasquez (Rick Gomez) at Arlo's property.
 They outline the terms of her confidential informant agreement – though to Ava it sounds like they want her to take greater risks, to come back with solid evidence or die trying.

 At the bar, Boyd's crew are discussing the Pizza Portal when Walker (Garret Dillahunt) arrives and informs them that they didn't rob Calhoun, but his boss, warning of consequences should they continue their course.
 Boyd dismisses Walker's threats.
 Raylan and Rachel then question Luther Kent (Brent Briscoe), an old friend of Boyd and Raylan during their coal mining days.
 After checking his books, they find that they don't add up, deducing that Boyd takes his explosives from there.
 Ava visits the Pizza Portal, slipping down to the basement and taking pictures of the old vault for Boyd.
 She is caught by Choo-Choo (Duke Davis Roberts) and is escorted by him to her car, where she gives him a fake name, Ava Randolph.

 Boyd's crew discusses the photos of the vault, where Boyd states that Earl (Ryan Dorsey) is getting the explosives from Luther and orders him to get more.
 Earl visits Luther's son, Tyler (Patrick Carlyle), to force him to hand over explosives when Raylan and Rachel arrive and interrupt their meeting.
 The next day, they attempt to rob explosives from Luther's company but Raylan and Rachel catch them and arrest them in front of Luther.
 Luther then takes the fall for his son in order to avoid prison time.
 Raylan fails to convince him, with Luther telling him he would do the same if Raylan's daughter did the same thing.